 The best part about painting counters is that you can easily fix any mistakes you make by simply painting over them.
 My first attempt at drawing on grain lines was terrible – the lines looked more like lightning than marble.

 So I painted over them and started over.
 If you find your counters are looking darker or lighter than you wanted, just add more layers of paint until it looks right to you.

 Materials for sealing the counters

 This is where the real magic happens.
-Before sealing them, my counters looked really cool – but they also looked very much like they were painted.
+Before sealing them, my counters looked really cool – but they also looked very much like painted countertops.
 This sealer is what gives them the glossy, realistic look.

-I chose to use Envirotex Lite rather than a regular polyacrylic sealer.
+I chose to use Envirotex Lite rather than a regular polyacrylic sealer for several reasons.
 Both are crystal clear and non-yellowing.
 But the resin is much, much thicker than polyacrylic which makes it more durable and also more realistic looking because of the depth it adds to the paint job.

 It is also self-leveling and dries to a perfectly smooth finish – something I have never quite been able to accomplish with polyacrylic.
 This sealer is also heat resistant which is important in a kitchen.